A waiter holding a plate of food in a restaurant A waiter holding a plate of food in a restaurant

 Thai food for tennis fans

 At one point, chef Nicky Santichatsak ran a dozen award-winning Thai Tho restaurants around the South West London area, catering to the likes of the Thai Royal Family, among others.
 She's scaled down since, focusing on her family.
-The Wimbledon branch is one of the few remaining Thai Thos and a regular on the pro tennis circuit, as evidenced by the tennis memorabilia decorating the place.
-Expect to catch the likes of the Williams sisters or Maria Sharapova tucking into curries, stir fries, noodles and other Thai specialities here come tournament time.
+The Wimbledon restaurant is the only remaining Thai Tho today and a regular on the pro tennis circuit, as evidenced by the tennis memorabilia decorating the place.
+Expect to catch the likes of the Williams sisters or Maria Sharapova tucking into curries, stir fries, noodles, and other Thai specialities here come tournament time.

 Sticks'n'Sushi